teobaranga/MiniMoneyBox/README.md

 | apiVersion | 3.0.0 |

 #### Authentication
-To login with this user to retrieve a bearer token you need to call `POST /users/login`.
+To login with this user and retrieve a bearer token you need to call `POST /users/login`.
 ```
 POST /users/login
 {